 William’s parents married in 1895 and had three other children.
 Netta May Pascoe was born in 1899 (and became a WW1 land girl see our Life in Deoran WW1 post), Llewelyn Maxwell who served in the Royal Navy in WW1 (1899-1982) and Lillian Annie Pascoe, b.
 31 December 1900 (registered January 1901) who died 12 May 1990, aged 89 years, beloved widow of John Standford, as recorded on the family grave.

-I can find no obvious Devoran connection at the moment for this J.P.
+At first there appears no obvious Devoran connection for this J.P.
 Paynter.
 He is listed on the CWGC website as the husband of Ethel H.G.
 Paynter, 3 St George’s Terrace, Stonehouse, Plymouth.
 He was born at Little Par in Cornwall.

 Bob Richards notes that he is also listed on the Tywardeath War Memorial.
 Tony Dyson’s 2007 research notes that the Worcestershire Regiment website lists Private Paynter’s place of death as Salonika, Macedonia.
-The Karasouli cemetery is noted as having many concentration burials brought in from surrounding areas.
+The Karasouli cemetery is noted as having many concentration burials like James brought in from scattered military cemeteries in surrounding areas.

 Private William Thomas Ball Peters, 72511, 10th Battalion, Sherwood Forestrs (Notts and Derby Regiment) died of wounds aged 26 on 27th August 1918.